eme64/blog/_posts/2026-03-20-Hotspot-JVM-Vectorization.md

 ---

 Parallel processing is used in many places to speed up computation.
-We use multiple CPU cores, GPUs with massive parrallel threading capabilities, and we even scale out to many machines and even to data centers distributed all over the world.
+We use multiple CPU cores, GPUs with massive parallel threading capabilities, and we even scale out to many machines and even to data centers distributed all over the world.